Definition and Examples of a Home Inspection Contingency

-A home inspection contingency is handled differently across the United States, depending mostly on local customs and state laws.
+Home inspection contingencies are handled in many ways across the United States, depending on local customs and state laws.
 In most states, home inspection contingencies are part of the purchase contract.
-It means a homebuyer can cancel the sale or try to negotiate repairs based on the results of the inspection.
-In some situations, home inspections are conducted before entering into a contract to purchase.
+In some cases, home inspections are done before signing a contract to purchase.